The highest point in Australia was discovered by whom. The highest point in Australia. Mountains of Australia: names and locations

 – Mount Ngungun, Glass House Mountains, Queensland

-Mount Ngungun is among the mountains of volcanic origin, true hills, park Glass House Mountains.
+Mount Ngungun is one of the mountains of volcanic origin, or hills, park Glass House Mountains.
 This mountain is the sixth of 11 in this park in height (253 meters).

-The hills were first described by James Cook on May 17, 1770, who gave them their current name.
-In 1799 they were explored in detail by Matthew Flinders, who also conquered one of them: Birburrum (278 meters).
-According to modern studies, the age of the hills is about 25 million years.
-Access to the hills themselves is limited due to the fact that the natives consider them sacred places.
+The hills were first described by James Cook on May 17, 1770, and he gave them their current name.
+In 1799 they were explored in detail by Matthew Flinders, who also conquered one of them: Beerburrum (278 meters).
+According to modern research, the age of the hills is about 25 million years.
+Access to the hills themselves is limited due to the fact that the Aboriginal people consider them sacred places.

-According to Kabi Kabi Aboriginal beliefs, the father is Tibrogargan hill, the mother is Beerwah, and the rest are their sons and daughters, the eldest of which is Coonowrin/Koonourin.
-Once, when Tibrogargan was looking out to sea, he saw a great rise in the waters.
-He realized that there was a flood in the distance and began to worry about Beerwah, who bore him many children and was pregnant again, and could not reach the safe height, in the west, without outside help.
-And, calling to himself the eldest son, Kunourin, and telling him about the flood, he told him to help his pregnant mother gather the little children together so that the family could escape from a natural disaster.
-Koonourin fled alone in fear and Tibrogargan, angered by his son's cowardice, hit him with such force that he dislocated his neck, and he has never been able to straighten it since.
+According to the Kabi Kabi Aboriginal beliefs, the father is Tibrogargan Hill, the mother is Beerwah, and the rest are their sons and daughters, the eldest of whom is Coonowrin.
+One day, when Tibrogargan was looking out to sea, he saw a great rise in the waters.
+He realized that there was a flood in the distance, and began to worry about Birwa, who had bore him many children and was pregnant again, and would not be able to reach a safe height in the west without outside help.
+And calling to him his eldest son, Kunourin, and telling him about the flood, he told him to help his pregnant mother gather the little children together so that the family could flee from the natural disaster.
+Koonourin ran away in fear alone and Tibrogargan, indignant at the cowardice of his son, struck him with such force that it dislocated his neck, and he was never able to straighten it again from then on.
 When the sea receded, the family returned to the plain.
-Kunourin, teased with a crooked neck and he was very ashamed of his behavior, he went to Tibrogargan and asked for forgiveness, but his father simply wept with shame.
-Kunourin then approached the brothers and sisters to ask their forgiveness, but they too could only weep in shame, which explains the large number of streams and springs.
-The father, calling his eldest son to him, began to find out why he did not help his mother, to which he replied that he felt that she was big enough to take care of herself, although he did not know then that she was pregnant.
-Tibrogargan turned his back on his son and still looks out to the sea today, refusing to look at his delinquent son, who always cries and cries.
-Beerwah, still pregnant, as it takes a long time to give birth to a mountain.
+Kunourin, teased with a crooked neck and he was very ashamed of his behavior, he went to Tibrogargan and asked for forgiveness, but his father simply cried with shame.
+Kunourin then approached the brothers and sisters to ask for their forgiveness, but they too could only cry in shame, which explains the large number of streams and springs.
+The father, calling his eldest son to him, began to find out why he did not help his mother, to which he replied that he felt that she was old enough to take care of herself, although he did not know then that she was pregnant.
+Tibrogargan turned his back on his son and still looks at the sea today, refusing to look at his delinquent son, who always holds his neck crooked and cries.
+Beerwah, is still pregnant, as it takes a long time to give birth to the mountain.

 – 8 – Cradle Mountain